MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/planning-guide.md

 ## Plan the site collections you need to create
 <a name="__toc346712635"> </a>

 A site collection has the same owner and shares administrative settings, such as permissions.
 When you create a site collection, a top-level site is automatically created in the site collection.
-For classic sites, you can create one or more subsites below the top-level site.
-You can create separate site collections for each unit of work.
+You can create subsites below the top-level site.

+> [!NOTE]
+> Instead of using subsites, we recommend creating a separate site collection for each unit of work, and connecting them by using hub sites.
+To learn more, see [Planning your SharePoint hub sites](planning-hub-sites.md).

 ![SharePoint admin center site collections settings](media/3edc4ae1-cf3c-430b-9afb-d09fe5045cf0.png)

-How you decide to organize site collections depends on the size of your organization and its business needs.
-For info about creating site collections, see [Create or delete a site collection](create-site-collection.md).

 Communication sites and new team sites that belong to Office 365 groups can't be created or managed in the classic SharePoint admin center.
 For info about creating these sites, see [Create a team site in SharePoint Online](https://support.office.com/article/ef10c1e7-15f3-42a3-98aa-b5972711777d) and [Create a communication site in SharePoint Online](https://support.office.com/article/7fb44b20-a72f-4d2c-9173-fc8f59ba50eb).
 For info about allowing users to create sites, see [Manage site creation in SharePoint Online](manage-site-creation.md).
 For info about managing these sites using Microsoft PowerShell, see [Manage team sites and communication sites by using PowerShell](manage-team-and-communication-sites-in-powershell.md).